 Carrots take a fair amount of room and in my opinion many are a little slow growing.
 I only grow them if I have room (or if I’m growing purple ones!).
 Baby carrots can be fast growing though.
 Potatoes are another one I just grab at the store because they’re so cheap, but if you have the room and the desire, they’d be a good “survival garden” option.
 Truth be told, I haven’t grown onions, garlic, and potatoes yet but I might try garlic this year, and I’d love to grow sweet potatoes some day when i have more time to learn!

 If you’re feeling inspired to start your garden for the first time, this website was created just for beginner gardeners!
-Here’s some pages to help get you started.
+Here’s some pages to help get you started, or get it all these answers and more in my ebook.

 - How to set up a garden that does the work for you